Clooos/Bubble-Card/README.md

 ## Tap, double tap and hold actions

-You can also use Home Assistant default tap actions, double tap actions and hold actions on the icons of the buttons, the pop-ups and the covers.
-This allows you to display the “more info” window by holding the icon and to turn on/off the lamp of a slider by a single tap for example.
+You can also use Home Assistant default tap actions, double tap actions and hold actions on the cards that supports this option.
+For example, this allows you to display the “more info” window by holding a button icon or running a service when a sub-button is pressed.

 ### Action options